 Budget tip: Pack the picnic basket and chill at Victoria Park Lake.

 Plant yourself in a town surrounded by a profusion of contrasting landscapes, which provides broad appeal.
-Although wider exploration is encouraged, Wangaratta makes a great base for a weekend escape from Melbourne owing to its many historical and natural attractions, interwoven with a buzzing events calendar.
+Although wider exploration of the High Country region is encouraged, Wangaratta makes a great base for a weekend escape from Melbourne owing to its many historical and natural attractions, interwoven with a buzzing events calendar.

-Best outdoor attraction: Choose from abundant walking trails in magnificent Warby-Ovens National Park.
+Best outdoor attraction: Walking trails abound in magnificent Warby-Ovens National Park.

-Underrated attraction: The ease of access to wine regions.
+Underrated attraction: The ease of access to wine regions like Rutherglen and King Valley.
 Day trips sorted.